sambux1/presentations/jp-morgan/slides/opps/payment/anonymous.md

 <SlideCurrentNo class="absolute bottom-8 right-10"/>

 <!--
+The other half of this setup is more of a real secure computation, although it still took place my email.

-Now for BU's output, which is the aggregation of users over weekly intervals.
+For BU's output, we want the aggregation of users over weekly intervals.

 What we're going to do is create anonymized IDs.
 WashU maps the real user IDs onto anonymized IDs between 1 and n where n is the total number of users.